116 Player Piano Technical Reprints

 Pratt-Read Model "P" Reproducer (Recordo).
 1920's blueprint and manual.
 Twelve pages 8-1/2" X 5-1/2".
 (Recommend 'Style 72' manual in addition to this manual.)

-This is the other half of the $30.50 reference (above).
-Basically, it covers all of the variations of the various devices in the system.
+Basically, this reference covers all of the variations of the various devices in the system.
 More attention is paid to the peripheral devices and expression controls, i.e., tracking device, soft controls, sustain device, soloist pneumatic, floating hammer rail, tempo control box, and exhauster assembly.
 It is my recommendation that this reference and the one directly above be purchased as a set.
-Will be shipped in standard USPS Flat Rate Envelope -cost to anywhere in the U.S. $7.95.
+This reference is only available in a PDF format (101MB).

 Presto Buyers' Guide of 1926 (P-1): $13.95 (CD ONLY)